 Post-mortems blame data quality and change management.
 The actual causes are structural, and they are detectable up front.

 "Data quality" and "change management" are useful labels that hide what actually broke.
 Real failures land in four specific patterns.
-Recognizing them before the pick is the only intervention that works after the fact.
+Recognizing them before the pick is the only intervention that works — after the fact, you're unwinding sunk cost and political capital simultaneously.

 What we got wrong on our own first round: we assumed integration friction was visible from a system diagram.
 It is not.
 Two systems that look well-connected on paper can have authentication flows last touched in 2018, undocumented rate limits, and API error responses that return 200 OK with an error payload inside.
-Real integration cost only surfaces when something tries to connect them in production conditions.
-That is why Pilot 3 — the high-friction pilot — gets a 90-day window, not a 30-day one.
+Cisco's AI Readiness Index 2025 found only 28% of organizations believe their infrastructure can handle AI workloads[9] — and that's the organizations that showed up to be surveyed.
+The number among organizations running their first pilot is almost certainly lower.
+Real integration cost only surfaces when something tries to connect systems in production conditions.

 Brand risk is asymmetric.
 Customer-facing AI failures are public failures.
 A chatbot that hallucinates a refund rule, garbles a policy, or sounds robotic enough to trend on social media produces damage that exceeds the efficiency gain.
-Air Canada's 2023 chatbot ruling — where a tribunal held the airline liable for incorrect information generated by its AI — is the clean case study[5].
-There is no rollback for a public customer experience.
-The screenshot already exists.
+Klarna replaced 700 human agents with an AI chatbot in 2024.
+Customer satisfaction dropped 22% by mid-2025, and the company began rehiring human agents — starting freelancers at 400 Swedish krona ($41) per hour[10].
+The efficiency metrics looked great right up until the customer experience metrics didn't.

 No measurable baseline is the absence of a business case.
 Teams pick "improve customer satisfaction" or "reduce time-to-response" as goals, then discover the current number is unmeasured, stale, or stitched together from a 15% survey response rate.
+An internal study of AI pilots found roughly 87% lack baseline metrics at launch — not because teams don't care about measurement, but because the urgency to "show something working" overtakes the discipline of establishing what "working" actually means.
 With no clean before, there is no after.
 The pilot becomes faith-based deployment.

 Customer service chatbot — highest brand risk, slowest signal loop, hardest technology